 You don't want it to be too tight, which will restrict their ability to move and/or breathe.
 But you also don't want a collar to be too loose because it may fall off or get caught on other objects.

-To find the perfect sized collar for your dog, check out our sizing guide.
+To find the perfect sized collar for your dog, check out this sizing guide.
 This guide will help you measure your dog's dimensions.
-You're going to need a measuring tape or rope to start.
+You're going to need a measuring tape or rope to start, and follow the simple instructions on the sizing guide page.

-The neck size measurement of your dog will determine which type of collar you need to buy.
+The neck size measurement of your dog will determine which type and size of collar you need to buy.

 There are a few quick techniques and tricks to try while your puppy is wearing his/her collar.
 First, remember to stay calm and even while it's being put on.
 This also applies to the duration of their time spent wearing a collar.